FlyingGyroscope/IntroTo3DPrinting/README.md

 # *An Introduction to 3D Printing*

-This instructional guide investigates how FFF (or FDM™) printers work.
+Learn how FFF (or FDM™) printers work.
 3D printers are great, but every tool and material has limitations.
-By exploring strengths and weaknesses, beginners can use 3D printing technology more effectively and make great prints.
+By exploring the process, strengths, and weaknesses, beginners can use 3D printing technology more effectively and make great prints.

-This guide is intended for students learning to use 3D printers in a classroom setting.
+This is a training guide for students learning to use 3D printers in a classroom setting.
 It assumes that a teacher is responsible for setting up, managing, and troubleshooting the 3D printer, so those topics are not covered in detail.

 I tried to make this a general guide that applies to a broad range of modern FFF printers.
 I highlighted PrusaSlicer in several examples because I know it well, but the underlying concepts and workflow apply to any slicing software.